 Denise Heywood is

-an author, lecturer, photographer and journalist.
+an art historian, author, lecturer, photographer and journalist.
 She worked

-in Cambodia as a journalist for three years and has also lived
+in Cambodia as a journalist for three years in the 1990s and has

 Her books include

 one on the Buddhist temples of Laos, Ancient Luang Prabang,

 also in French, and another on Cambodian Dance